-The Town's ad valorem tax rate remains unchanged at 19.7 cents per hundred for the FY 2019-2020 budget year.
+The Town's ad valorem tax rate remains unchanged at a rate of 20.7 cents per hundred for the FY 2021-2022 budget year.
 With this tax rate, the Board of Commissioners was able to maintain the level of services that the citizens deserve and desire.
-The beach tax rate also remains unchanged for the FY 2019-2020 budget year at 6.0 cents per hundred for oceanfront property and 1.6 cents per hundred for non-oceanfront property.
+The beach tax rate also remains unchanged for the FY 2021-2022 budget year at 5.5 cents per hundred for oceanfront property and 1.5 cents per hundred for non-oceanfront property.

-The Water Fund rates also remain unchanged for the FY 2019-2020 budget year.
-Additionally, in the FY 2019-2020 Water Enterprise Fund budget, the Town has included an additional principal payment on its bonded debt and expenditures for several capital projects such as compound meter installation, hydrant replacements, and road bores.
+There are also no changes to the Water Fund rates for the FY 2020-2021 budget year.
+Additionally, in the FY 2021-2022 Water Enterprise Fund budget, the Town has included an additional principal payment on its bonded debt and expenditures for several capital projects.